ShiroYaksha90/Awesome-books-ES6/README.md

 > Describe your project in 1 or 2 sentences.

-**[Awesom Books]** This is education project that allow user to add desire books to the list and also delete books.
+**[Awesom Books]** is an education project that allow users to add desired books to the list and also delete books.
 It makes use of local storage to preserve the data on the web browser.
+Each item added (ie..book) is created dynamically using JavaScript ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>